-- Chronic pancreatitis - inflammation of the pancreas that does not heal, or gets worse over time and can lead to permanent damage
+Chronic pancreatitis is inflammation of the pancreas that does not heal, or gets worse over time and can lead to permanent damage.

 No one knows exactly what causes pancreatitis.
 Genetic problems can make children more likely to develop the disease, and trauma following an accident also can increase the risk that pancreatitis will occur.

 The treatment for chronic pancreatitis may be the same as the treatment for acute pancreatitis, especially in the early stages.
 If the doctors find something abnormal in the structure of your child’s pancreas, then endoscopic treatment surgery may cure the problem.

 The treatment your child undergoes will depend on how severe the pancreatitis is.
 If there are no other organs involved, no severe infections occurring, and the enzymes of the pancreas aren’t causing a hole, acute pancreatitis usually improves on its own.
 Treatment, in general, is designed to support vital bodily functions and prevent complications.